jayrajvmu/space-completed/README.md

 This is the main module for Seat Booking, this module have two types of Bookings.

-We added below lists of logic for this module.
+Below lists of logics are added for this module.

-1.User cannot Book more than one seat for the day.
+1. User cannot Book more than one seat for the day.
-2.User cannot Book more than one shift for the day.
+2. User cannot Book more than one shift for the day.

-1. Regular Booking.
+- Regular Booking.
-2. Advance Booking.
+- Advance Booking.

 #### Regular Booking

-1.User can Book Seats before 48 hours and before 6 hours of actual shift.
+1. User can Book Seats before 48 hours and before 6 hours of actual shift.
-2.User can Book seats for next Two days.
+2. User can Book seats for next Two days.

 #### Advance Booking